GinGin3203/demo_webservice/README.md

    the movie repository mock, because it makes writing tests easier (you could read more about it in the [author's post](https://medium.com/@matryer/meet-moq-easily-mock-interfaces-in-go-476444187d10#.uy9qkloty))
+6. Certificate is self-signed and I'm aware that the private key is exposed; but this is a home assignment :)